Skip to main content

 Average Sunshine: 192 hours of sunshine

-June - The Best Month to Get Married for Off-Peak Sun and Dry Honeymoons
+June - The Best Wedding Month for Dry Honeymoons

 June is set to see 14% of all 2023 weddings take place in this sunny month, and we can totally understand why.
 June marks the first month of summer, officially, however it's the only summer month that falls completely outside of any school summer holidays.

-For 2023 weddings, Eid falls on the last weekend of the month, crossing over to the first weekend in July.
+- For 2024 weddings, Eid falls right in the middle of June.
 If you or any of your guests are Muslim, you may want to avoid this date as celebrations with family and friends during this religious holiday may take priority.

 June Weather: UK Averages